-The current go-to technology for EV battery packs is batteries based lithium ion (Li-ion) chemistries.
+The current go-to technology for EV battery packs is batteries based on lithium ion (Li-ion) chemistries.
 Li-ion batteries offer a lot of advantages including cost and energy density but one downside they have is, over time, their ability to hold a charge degrades.

 While this is an inescapable characteristic of Li-ion batteries, there are things manufacturers can to do slow the rate of degradation.
 Tesla has invested significant R&D on managing pack degradation and employs multiple strategies to ensure your battery pack is coddled.
-While much is this happens begin the scenes, some visible examples include how the rate of charge tapers during Supercharging, how the heat or AC will automatically kick on to ensure your pack stays in its ideal operating temperature range and the 8-year battery warranty.
+While much of this happens begin the scenes, some visible examples include how the rate of charge tapers during Supercharging, how the heat or AC will automatically kick on to ensure your pack stays in its ideal operating temperature range and the 8-year battery warranty.
 In recent years, Tesla has added wording to the battery warranty to guarantee no more than 30% degradation.

 Typically, owners see a drop of a few miles of rated range at around the one year mark, which can seem a bit disconcerting, but degradation is not linear.
 After the first big drop, pack capacity reduction seems to follow a much more gentle trajectory.
 This chart is from data collected by a Tesla owners group in Europe.
-As you can see there is a quick drop than a shallow taper.
-There data suggest a drop of about 1% of capacity every 30,000 miles.
+As you can see there is a quick drop then a shallow taper.
+Their data suggest a drop of about 1% of capacity every 30,000 miles.

 There are a few things you, as an owner, can do to improve pack health and slow degradation:

 - The two biggest causes of accelerated battery degradation is spending too much time fully charged at 100% or at low single digit levels.
 It’s not a problem to charge 100% overnight if you are leaving on a trip the next morning, but try and minimize the amount of time you car sits around at either extreme.